conradj5/Cop-It-Supreme-Bot/README.md

 # Cop-It-Supreme-Bot
 Supreme bot extension for Google Chrome.
 With this bot you can cop any item you want.
+Make with JavaScript, HTML/CSS and bootstrap 4.

 ## Features
 * Available in French and English! (manage languages in `out/_locales` folder)